UKPLab/5pils/dataset/README.md

 - `image URL`: URL leading to the fact-checked image
 - `image path` : local path to the image
 - `publication date` : publication date of the fact-checking article
-- `was the photo used before?` : answer to the Provenance pillar
+- `provenance` : answer to the Provenance pillar
 - `source` : answer to the Source pillar
 - `date` : answer to the Date pillar
 - `date numeric label` : answer to the Date pillar in numeric format